skorokithakis/harbormaster/docs/source/index.rst

 Harbormaster is a small and simple container orchestrator that lets you easily deploy multiple Docker-Compose applications on a single host.

-Note that Harbormaster does not provide ingress, you'll need to bring your own.
-It just runs your apps.

 How does it work?
 -----------------